-A general location map for the facility can be found in Figure A. Figure B-1 contains the site map.
-Figure B-2 identifies nearby receiving waters associated with stormwater discharges from the facility.
-100% percent of the site flows to Canon de Valle.
-The canyon at this location is an ephemeral stream and eventually flows to the Rio Grande approximately nine and a half miles southeast of the site.
+The general location map for the facility can be found as Figure A. Figures B-1, B-2, B-3 and B-4 contain all site maps and receiving waters associated with stormwater discharges from the TA-03-38 Shops and MFSSA.
+100% of the site flows to Sandia Canyon.
+The canyon at this location is a perennial stream and eventually flows into the Rio Grande approximately 10 miles southeast of the site.